digital-raven/daybook/docs/man/daybook-convert.1.rst

     # converter.py, but this file can be named whatever you want.

+    # (optional) Short description
+    help = 'Converter for Mybanks CSVs'

+    # (optional) Longer, potentially multi-line description.
+    description = '''
+    Mybank has upcased date and amount fields, and uses a Description heading to describe the vendor.
+This module fixes that.
+    '''

-    # Headings for CSV
+    # Headings for CSV.
     headings = 'date,dest,notes,amount'

     # Converter function.
 Must be called convert_row and accept a single
     # parameter as a dict.
     #
-    # The str it returns represents the converted row
+    # The str it returns represents the converted row.
     def convert_row(row):
         date = row['Date']
         dest = row['Description']